Von Steuben Day: New York

 While Steuben Day is celebrated in many cities all across the United States, the largest crowds gather in New York City.
 Every year on the third Saturday in September, German-Americans celebrate the Annual Steuben Parade on Fifth Avenue and an Oktoberfest-style beer fest complete with food and live music in Central Park.
-The Parade was founded in 1957 and has grown into one of the largest celebrations of German and German-American culture in the United States.
-In 2007, German-Americans celebrated the 50th Anniversary of this affair and welcomed former U.S. Secretary of State Henry Kissinger as Grand Marshal and former German chancellor Helmut Kohl as Guest of Honor.
-In 2017, the Parade celebrated its 60th anniversary with Grand Marshals Admiral Nielson from the German Navy along with longtime Parade Volunteer and German-American Community Leader Heinz Buck.
+The parade was founded in 1957 and has grown into one of the largest celebrations of German and German-American culture in the United States.
+In 2007, German-Americans celebrated the 50th anniversary of this affair and welcomed former US Secretary of State Henry Kissinger as Grand Marshal and former German chancellor Helmut Kohl as Guest of Honor.
+In 2017, the parade celebrated its 60th anniversary with Grand Marshals Admiral Nielson from the German Navy along with longtime Parade Volunteer and German-American Community Leader Heinz Buck.
 But three years later, the parade was canceled on the grounds of COVID-19 pandemic and was deferred to 2021.

 The first Steuben Parade was held in the German neighborhood of Ridgewood Queens.
 In 1958, the parade moved to Yorkville, known then as Germantown, and lined up on 86th Street.
 Over the years, as the event grew more extensive, it drew an ever-larger number of spectators.
-Soon it gained the City's recognition and marched up Fifth Avenue, turning on to 86th St, and marching across to First Avenue to cheering crowds.

-86th Street was once the heart of Little Germany and was affectionately called the "German Boulevard."
+Soon, it gained the city's recognition and marched up Fifth Avenue, turning onto 86th St, and marching across to First Avenue to cheering crowds.
+86th Street was once the heart of Little Germany and was affectionately called the "German Boulevard".
 It hosted many German shops, Konditereis, Biergartens, Vereins, theaters, restaurants, newspapers, and dance halls.

 Today, the parade still marches up Fifth Avenue but now ends only at Fifth Avenue and 86th Street.
 It is led by cadets representing the German Language Club of the Military Academy of West Point, which General von Steuben founded.
-The three-hour parade is dominated by traditional German groups, spectacular colorful floats, marching bands, clubs, and organizations from Germany, Switzerland, and Austria, as well as the USA and Canada, wearing their traditional German costumes.
+The three-hour parade is dominated by traditional German groups, spectacular colorful floats, marching bands, clubs, and organizations from Germany, Switzerland, and Austria, as well as the US and Canada, wearing their traditional German costumes.
 The parade honors one or more Grand Marshals, either American citizens with a German background or German citizens with a special relationship to America.

-Every year the German-American Steuben Parade is led by cadets representing the German Language Club of the Military Academy of West Point, which General von Steuben founded.
+Every year, the German-American Steuben Parade is led by cadets representing the German Language Club of the Military Academy of West Point, which General von Steuben founded.
 However, it is not a parade in the military tradition.
 The rest of the about three-hour-long parade is dominated by traditional German brass music groups and marching bands, by clubs and organizations wearing traditional German Tracht, as well as by carnival groups, sharpshooters, or representatives of other traditions.
-For many years, the parade has had a solid Bavarian theme, dominated by men wearing Lederhosen, women in Dirndl, and groups dancing the traditional Schuhplattler.
-Recently though, the parade opened up to represent more German themes.
+For many years, the parade has had a solid Bavarian theme, dominated by men wearing lederhosen, women in dirndl, and groups dancing the traditional Schuhplattler.
+Recently, though, the parade opened up to represent more German themes.